-Written by our CEO and Founder, Steve Risk, on the benefits of ensuring a BAE (Best Available Experience) for your customers:
+Written by our CEO and Founder, Steve Risk, on the benefits of ensuring a BAE (Best Available Experience).

-Hospitality needs to be this: the right solution for the right people.
+Rather than being all things to all people, hospitality tech needs to be the right solution for the right people.

 Technology is incredible, there is no doubt about that.
 It’s fascinating.
-Among all the innovation, though, there is inherently a mass of distraction, moving us further and further from our original purposes.
+Among all the innovation, though, there is inherently a mass of distraction, moving us further and further from our original purpose.

 What we believe at Inspire Loyalty is that we should use the technology we have to assist hospitality, not to replace it.